 “Cambodia is a post-colonial, post-war country populated by some of the warmest and happiest people I have ever met in the world,” Fink explains.
 “Before that horrendous time with the Khmer Rouge, Battambang was a creative and cultural powerhouse, and there’s an East Berlin-feeling of enthusiasm emanating from the artists rebuilding their lives and careers.”

-Home to the country’s largest performing arts school, the quirky Phare Cambodian Circus, and several art galleries, Battambang is an emerging arts destination.
+Home to the country’s largest performing arts school, birthplace of the quirky Phare Cambodian Circus, and several art galleries, Battambang is an emerging arts destination.
 Jaan Bai’s exterior has been decorated with vibrant murals by local artists and their paintings hang inside.

 “It is simply the right thing to do,” says Thompson.
 “I mean these kids need a hand.
 History and politics has been cruel to the country and to them and their families.
 And yet they remain un-embittered and have a genuine gentle and hopeful attitude.
 I find that remarkable.
 I hope I could display such fortitude.”

 Rolando Schirato doesn’t have the high profile that Thompson and Fink do, but as a senior executive of Australia’s 50 year-old Vittoria Coffee, he’s hugely respected.
 While tastings are underway in the kitchen, front-of-house is busy.
 The builder is still working on the electrics, a cocktail trainer is organizing the bar, volunteers are decorating shelves, and Schirato is setting up a shiny new espresso machine.

 The coffee machine is one of two that Vittoria Coffee has donated.
 The other will be installed at a new barista school CCT is planning to open at Sammaki Gallery, thanks to Vittoria Coffee.
 The company has donated Jaan Bai’s first year of operating costs, helped set up the restaurant, and provided training to staff, locally and in Australia.

 Schirato befriended Winkler after approaching her about volunteering.
 “We spoke about projects we’d been involved in,” he explains, “including one where Vittoria helped a rural Australian town build a community centre and cafe to build youth skills, in particular barista training.
 Tara hoped to do something similar in Battambang.
 That’s where it started.”